Individual - Short-term 1:1 care with a counselor that understands the Carleton experience

 All counseling services are confidential.
 Information regarding a student's counseling cannot be released, except as dictated by law, without the written consent of the student.
 No record of the student's visit is placed on a transcript or academic record.

-- Two Graduate-trainee practicum counselors (here for a one-year training program)
+- 3 graduate-trainee advanced practicum counselors (here for a one-year training program)

-- Consulting psychiatrist for medication management (Monday afternoons 1 pm-5 pm)
+- Consulting psychiatrist for medication management (Monday afternoons 1 pm-6 pm)